AI Agents - Statistics and Trends (2026)

 With ready-to-deploy AI agents, companies save on development, training, and infrastructure costs while still leveraging AI-powered automation.

-95% of AI engineers are currently exploring or developing AI agents (IBM)
+95% of AI engineers are currently considering developing AI agents (IBM)

 IBM and Morning Consult did a survey of 1,000 developers who are building AI applications for enterprises, and more than 95% are currently exploring or developing AI agents.